 I've spent twenty years inside the infrastructure of large organizations.
 Banks, media companies, enterprise technology firms.
 I know what it looks like when software is built right.
 Systems that actually fit the operation, data that moves the way the business moves, nothing held together by a spreadsheet somebody built on a Friday afternoon.

 I've also worked inside small businesses.
 Not as a consultant parachuting in with a deck.
 Sitting next to the owners, understanding how the work actually gets done.
-What I kept seeing was the same thing: operations that had outgrown their tools, owners doing the work of three people because nothing talked to anything else, and no one in the market interested in solving it at their scale.
+What I kept seeing was the same thing: operations that had outgrown their tools, owners doing the work of three people because nothing talked to anything else, and staff carrying processes in their heads because no system existed to carry them instead.

-That's what Zoberg Software Group is.
 Twenty years of knowing what good looks like, applied to the businesses that deserve it most.
-That's the practice.
+That is the practice.